 Emerald Mound.
 Built between 1300 and 1600 A.D., this Indian temple mound is the second largest in the United States.
 The mound is 35 feet tall, with two smaller mounds on top, and was once a ceremonial gathering place for tribes from outlying villages.
 With construction spanning many centuries, the earthworks, when carefully investigated by archeologists, reveal how people lived throughout the millennia.

-Explore the The Natchez Trace Parkway with BIKEternity next Spring!
+Explore the The Natchez Trace Parkway with BIKEternity this Spring!
 Seven days of fabulous riding on a 10 day tour along wooded landscapes to historic homesteads around each corner.
 We’ll take care of your gear transportation so you can simply spend your days listening to your wheels singing on the road.
-Limited to just 14 riders, this ride could easily be your highlight of 2020!
+Sign up by February 1 to reserve your spot and get ready for the best spring riding in the south.

 Comments will be approved before showing up.